bytebase/bytebase.com-old/content/docs/authentication/2fa.md

 ### Step 4 - Download the recovery codes

-After verified your TOTP app, you will be prompted to download your recovery codes.
+After verifying your TOTP app, you will be prompted to download your recovery codes.

 Under "Download your recovery codes", click **Download** to download your recovery codes to your device.
 Save them to a secure location because your recovery codes can help you get back into your account if you lose access.